Agho Obaseki

-Chief Agho Obaseki (died September 9, 1920) was a paramount Chief in the Benin Empire from 1898 to 1914, and then Iyase of Benin from 1914 until his death in 1920.
+Chief Agho Obaseki (died September 9, 1920) was a paramount chief in the Benin Kingdom and its successor territories from 1898 to 1914, and then Iyase of Benin from 1914 until his death in 1920.

 Background

-Chief Agho Ogbedeoyo Obaseki of Benin, acted as the Prime Minister (Iyase) of Benin during the interregnum (1897-1914) as Head of Administration when Oba Ovonramwen was exiled.
-Agho was the last of his father, Ogbeide's children.
+Chief Agho Ogbedeoyo Obaseki of Benin acted as the Prime Minister (Iyase) of Benin during the interregnum (1897-1914) as Head of Administration when Oba Ovonramwen was exiled.
+Agho was the last of his father Ogbeide's children.
 Ogbeide held the Bini Ine title under Oba Adolo.

-His family are descendants of Oba Ehengbuda, the Oba of Benin from 1578 to 1604.

-They migrated from Benin to Nsukwa.
+His family were descendants of Oba Ehengbuda, the Oba of Benin from 1578 to 1604.
+They had migrated from Benin to Nsukwa.
 The first Obi of Nsukwa was a son of Oba Ehengbuda.

-Agho Obaseki's great great grand father, Prince Emokhua N’Obo was a native doctor and had a power tussle with his brother over the accession to the throne of their father, the Obi of Nsukwa and son of then Oba of Benin, Oba Ehengbuda.
+Agho Obaseki's great-great-grandfather, Prince Emokhua N’Obo, was a native doctor and had a power tussle with his brother over the accession to the throne of their father, the Obi of Nsukwa and son of Oba Ehengbuda.

-The Ine was the head of the palace society of Ibiwe and was responsible for raising the heir apparent and princes.
-When he was about 25 years old, he got into some trouble in the village of Iguovinyoba, when he was entangled with a married woman.
-He thereafter left for Benin City to start a new life and there he met Crown Prince Idugbowa, later Oba Ovonramwen Nogbaisi who took Agho under protection and a friendship between the two men ensued.
-A young Agho became a trader for Prince Idugbowa.
+The Ine was the head of the palace society of Ibiwe and was responsible for raising the heir apparent and the other princes.
+When he was about 25 years old, he got into some trouble in the village of Iguovinyoba when he was entangled with a married woman.
+He thereafter left for Benin City to start a new life and there he met Crown Prince Idugbowa, later Oba Ovonramwen Nogbaisi, who took Agho under protection and a friendship between the two men ensued.
+A young Agho then became a trader for Prince Idugbowa.

 Ovonramwen's ascendancy, Agho's trading growth, and award of the Obaseki title

 When Prince Idgubowa became Oba Ovonramwen, Agho enjoyed a monopoly in trading palm oil and kernels for European products such as rum, matches, salt, clothing, silks, and other imports.
 Consequently, Agho brought great wealth to Oba Ovonramwen and himself and was rewarded as the head servant of the Benin royal house charged with settling minor household disputes.
-Oba Ovonramwen also rewarded Agho with his first wife, Etuohun and granted him the Obaseki title which was then incorporated into the Iweguae title holding society.
-Obaseki means "the Oba's favour is more valuable than mere success in trade", in 1889.
+Oba Ovonramwen also rewarded Agho with his first wife, Etuohun, and granted him the Obaseki title which was then incorporated into the Iweguae titleholding society.
+Obaseki means "the Oba's favour is more valuable than mere success in trade"; this title was received in 1889.
 Oba Ovonramwen further enhanced Obaseki's status by gifting him one hundred slaves who had been war captives.